-Most public school students are eligible for UIL guitar competition.
+Most public school students are eligible for UIL guitar adjudicated evaluation.
 If there is no guitar teacher at the school, have students register through the Orchestra teacher.

-Students must be passing all classes at the time of the UIL contest.
-(Note: if the student is ineligible to participate for any reason, the school still has to pay the fee for the contest entry or entries for the student).
+Check with your school and/or district policies, for some schools, students must be passing all classes to be eligible to participate.
+(Note: if the student is ineligible to participate for any reason, the school still has to pay the fee for the entry or entries for the student).

 Participation of Middle School students is based on policies and/or the discretion of your UIL Region Secretary.
 See * below.
 It is within the UIL rules for Middle School students to be allowed to compete at the Regional round.
 (They cannot move on to state).

 High school students can compete once per year in either or both the Solo and Small Ensemble contests.
 (Regional and, potentially, State rounds for either or both S & SE).

 When and where is UIL Region guitar?
 How do I sign up?

 Regions are defined by TMEA.
 Find your region here: https://align.tmea.org/

 Each region has a UIL Secretary.
 The UIL Region Secretary is responsible for organizing and running the Regional round of the UIL S & SE competition.